Before reading this guide, you should know that Carretera Austral is our favorite destination in Chile.

 This remote region of Patagonia is a trekking paradise.
 If multi-day trekking is possible, we recommend day hikes.
 That gives you the opportunity to alternate between landscapes and enjoy a good night’s sleep.
 Several nature parks offer this option:

 Imagine the following scene: sinking into warm waters set to incredible views of fjords, immersed in a spellbinding fog, in a remote area.
 Does this sound like a dream come true?
-Well, it is possible…either at the rusic Ventisquero hot springs or at the luxurious Puyuhuapi Spa.
+Well it’s possible… either at Ventisquero Hot Springs (rustic) or at Puyuhuapi Spa (luxury).

 TravelCoachChile and its partner recently added this unforgettable experience to their portfolio.
 We suggest that you take the immersion in Patagonia one step further.
 So we offer a 2-day-tour.
 On the program: hiking on trails, hiking on glaciers, numerous boat rides to discover unique and remote glaciers, and camping near glaciers.